Amber Baker

 Amber M. Baker is an American politician.
 Baker is a Democrat and was elected as the representative for District 72 in the North Carolina House of Representatives, representing Forsyth County, in 2020.

 Education and career

-Baker holds a B.S. in elementary education from Howard University and an M.A. and Ph.D. in educational leadership and administration from Ohio State University.
+Baker holds a Bachelor of Science in elementary education from Winston-Salem State University and a Master of Arts and Doctor of Philosophy in educational leadership and administration from Ohio State University.
 She served as the principal of Kimberley Park Elementary School in Winston-Salem, N.C., part of Winston-Salem Forsyth County Schools, from 2008 to 2019.